Online Learning: A Modern Introduction Using Convex Optimization: FTRL on Strongly Convex Functions

-We will now use the above lemma to prove a logarithmic regret bound for strongly convex losses. \begin{corollary} Let $\ell_t$ be $\mu_t$ strongly convex w.r.t. $\|\cdot\|$, for $t=1,\dots,T$.
+We will now use Lemma~\ref{lemma:ftrl_strongly_1} to prove a logarithmic regret bound for \ac{FTL} with strongly convex losses.
+Note that the existence and uniqueness (for $t\geq 2$) of $\bx_t$ is guaranteed by Theorem~\ref{thm:min_strongly_convex}. \begin{corollary} Let $\mathcal{V} \subseteq \R^d$ be a non-empty convex closed set.
+Let $\ell_t:\R^d \to (-\infty, +\infty]$ be $\mu_t$-strongly convex with respect to $\|\cdot\|$, closed, and subdifferentiable on $\mathcal{V}$ for $t=1,\dots,T$.
 Set the sequence of regularizers to zero.
-Then, FTL guarantees a regret of
+Then, \ac{FTL} guarantees a regret of